munyeshaka/policy/README.md

 # policy
-privacy policy of diferentes app make by egeratech
+privacy policy of differentes app made by egeratech